-You will be doing one full day per week within a company or organisation, gaining crucial work experience to add to and strengthen your CV.
+You will be working for approximately one day per week within an organisation, gaining crucial work experience to add to and strengthen your CV (resume).

 You will have a choice of four internship modules.
 Each focuses on a particular work discipline:

-The modules will help to support your learning in the workplace, your understanding of your chosen sector and your professional development.
+Each module will involve a weekly lecture in addition to the internship.
+The content of the lectures will help to support your learning in the workplace, your understanding of your chosen sector and your own professional development.

 Where your internship takes place will depend very much on your degree programme, your existing skills and abilities, your previous work and voluntary experience and your career aspirations.